 When transitioning to a 5×5 workout program, start with a manageable weight.
 Thus, use a lighter weight than what you lift.
 Also, you do not need to increase the weight between sets.
-Once you can complete the five sets of five reps, increase the weight at your next workout.
-Also, this is called progressive overload.
+However, once you complete the five sets of five reps, increase your weight at your next workout.
+Also this is called progressive overload.
 With a periodization plan, progressive overload is the best way to increase strength and muscle size with a workout program.

-How often should you train with this type of workout?
+How often should you train with a 5×5 workout program?

-When done with the most weight and the least rest between sets, this workout helps.
+When done with the most weight and a little rest between sets, this workout helps.
 With measurable results, some novices can only train with the 5×5 workout once a week.
 Intermediate and advanced trainees should use the 5×5 workout as needed.
 All should focus on intensity, proper form, and progressive overload.

-Here is how the 5×5 workout stacks up in volume against other workouts with a 200 pound one rep max (1RM):
+Here is how the 5×5 workout program stacks up in volume against other workouts with a 200-pound one-rep max (1RM):